-Pan Am III: The name was purchased by another entity, which owned a railroad in Maine.
-Tried flights to an airport in southern Illinois (Mascoutah) it called "St. Louis" and to an airport in Indiana (Gary) it called "Chicago" not to mention an airport in New Hampshire it billed as "Boston."
+Pan Am III: The name and trademarks were purchased by another entity, which owned a railroad in Maine.
+Tried flights with 727s to an airport in southern Illinois (Mascoutah) it called "St. Louis" and to an airport in Indiana (Gary) it called "Chicago" not to mention an airport in New Hampshire it billed as "Boston."

 So much for navigation.

-Pan Am III bought 14 used 727-200s from United with the agreement they would not be operated on domestic routes.
+Pan Am III bought another 14 used 727-200s from United with the agreement they would not be operated on domestic routes.

-They kept their word: they went out of business in 1999.
+They certainly kept their word: they went out of business in 1999.
 But the name PanAm lives on - it was applied to the railroad in Maine.

-Juan Trippe, founder of Pan Am, which implemented innovations like the China Clipper, giant flying boats across the Atlantic, and introducing the 747 to the world, should be thrilled at this legacy, with the big blue meatball PanAm logo emblazoned on the side of old boxcars rumbling through Dover-Foxcroft in the middle of the night.
+Airline legend Juan Trippe, founder of Pan Am, which implemented innovations like the China Clipper, giant flying boats across the Atlantic, and introducing the 747 to the world, should be thrilled at this legacy, with the big blue PanAm meatball logo emblazoned on the side of old boxcars rumbling through Dover-Foxcroft in the middle of the night.